 - Researcher since 2008

-I have been a private practice owner since 2000.
-As a practicing owner I felt very compelled to have myself as well as my staff to be able to give excellent care as well as be able to stand out from other private practices.
+Since 2000, I have been a private practice owner.
+As a practicing owner, I felt very compelled to have myself and my staff provide excellent care, while standing out from other private practices.

 WHY WE DEVELOPED THIS METHOD